 For example, at GemPool, we’re massive fans of snacks and cakes.
 We enjoy trying out new foods all the time, and for that, every time one of our members goes away, we bring different snacks to share at the office and everyone enjoys it.
 In our team, we have people from different parts of Ireland, India, Argentina and Israel.
 It’s a fun activity to try different dishes and learn about their cultures.

 As well, as we did during the Christmas Holidays, we all have different traditions and it was nice to hear all the different stories in our Christmas celebrations at the office.

 Having people with different skill sets, talents, and strengths in one group can help the team as a whole to learn from each other and develop new sets of skills.

 Learning from your peers is one of the most effective ways to learn and has proven successful in the past.
 A workplace that provides everyone with an equal opportunity to contribute, can only generate more effective ideas that would, in turn, lead to company-wide success.

-The more research you conduct, the more effective your implementation process will be.
-Having employees from various backgrounds can only boost the atmosphere and the growth of the company.
+The more time and research you invest in building a diverse culture by having employees from different backgrounds will boost the atmosphere and the growth of the company.

 It’s so rewarding to see how many companies are putting in the effort to build a healthy and diverse culture within their teams.
 If you really want to improve the quality of your services, the best way to start the journey is by starting in your own company.
 Taking care of your employees, and how they feel and building a healthy work environment, will definitely increase retention and reputation and the quality of work.

 As we’ve been working in this space for a long time, we do understand what candidates seek in their future, so if you require more insight into this particular topic and what is being said in the market, do get in touch with us at email@example.com and we would be happy to share our knowledge.